jytan17/miscellaneous/README.md

 # Directory
-This repository contains the smaller projects/experiements on topics/technologies that I find intersting.
+This repository contains the smaller projects/experiements on topics/technologies that I find interesting.

 ## Computer Vision Stuff